 One of the challenges you may run into is you have to give some credit for write-offs.
 You don’t want to give credit for getting payments because, otherwise, people will never do write-offs.

 Also, we found weird, goofy games where somebody could do mass write-offs.
-They found some problem with a particular payer, and therefore, they said, “Okay, these 500 claims are never going to get paid because they don’t pay off this diagnosis code, or this provider is in a role or whatever it may be.”
+They found some problems with a particular payer.
+Because they don’t pay off this diagnosis code, or this provider is in a role or whatever it may be.”
 Then, they just wrote off 500 in bulk.
 You got to be able to track, “Are they doing a one-off or are they doing a sort of en masse?” because that’s a whole different level of work.
 That’s critical to be able to know and understand how the system works and track those separately.

 We do measure for a lot of clients whether appeals get paid.
 That’s essentially one way to know if the work was successful, but that’s doing appeals themselves.
 There are other parts of the collection process in terms of following-up and solving problems that you want to make sure your track